graphaware/graph-aided-search/README.md

 #### GraphAidedSearchCypherBooster

-This booster uses neo4j throught some REST API available as plugin for the database.
-In this case the _name_ value must be set to: GraphAidedSearchCypherBooster.
+This booster uses Neo4j through custom REST APIs available as plugins for the database.
+In this case the _name_ value must be set to `GraphAidedSearchCypherBooster`.

-This is the list of the parameters available for this booster:
+The following parameters are available for this booster:

-* **query**: (Mandatory) This parameter contains the query to submit to the neo4j instance.
+* **query**: (Mandatory) This parameter contains the query to submit to the Neo4j instance.

-* **scoreName**: (Default value is "score") The name of the returned value that is used as scoring function
+* **scoreName**: (Default value is "score") The name of the returned value that is used as scoring function.

-* **identifier**: (Default value is "id") The name of the returned value that is used as id matching
+* **identifier**: (Default value is "id") The name of the returned value that is used for matching IDs.

 * **maxResultSize**: (Default is set to the max result windows size of elasticsearch, defined by the parameter index.max_result_window)
-When search query is changed before submitting it to elasticsearch engine, the value of "size" for the results returned is changed accordingly to this parameter.
+When search query is changed before submitting it to elasticsearch engine, the value of "size" for the results returned is changed according to this parameter.
-This is necessary since once the bosting function is applied the order may change so that some of the results that fall out of size may be boosted and fall in the "size" window.
+This is necessary since once the boosting function is applied, the order may change.
+Some of the results that wouldn't "make it" may be boosted and fall into the "size" window.

-* **operator**: (Default is multiply `*`) It specifies how to compose elasticsearch score with neo4j provided score.
+* **operator**: (Default is multiply [*]) It specifies how to combine the Elasticsearch score with the score provided by Neo4j.
-Available operators are: `*` (multiply), `+` (sum), `-` (substract), `/` (divide), `replace` (replace score).
+Available operators are: * (multiply), + (sum), - (substract), / (divide), replace (replace score).

 The Elasticsearch result hits ids are passed as Cypher query parameter as a `List` of strings named `items`.

-This is an example of the usage of this booster:
+Example Use:

 ```
   curl -X POST http://localhost:9200/neo4j-index/Movie/_search -d '{